 Summer STEM Camps

-Camp Invention is a fun, hands-on week-long STEM (Science, Technology, Engineering and Math) camp each summer at SMCMS for students entering grades 1-6!
+A fun, hands-on, week-long STEM (Science, Technology, Engineering, and Math) camp each summer for students entering grades 1-6.
 Students entering grades 7-9 have the opportunity to be Counselors in Training.
-To register and for more information visit campinvention.org

 The Friday before the opening of the EAA in Oshkosh is a great day at SMCS!
 Students learn about the basics of flight, race mini aircraft and observe the amazing skills of professional drone pilots.